Giwi/nodejs-beers/steps/step5.md

 It's up to you, and remember Google is your friend and beware of stackOverflow ;)

+You can now implement the others express view and navigation for the master/detail/edit/delete beers app.

 If all is ok, proceed to [step 6](step6.md)